M-Caspar/Galaxia/README.md

 This program has only been tested on Linux machines.
 We cannot guarantee flawless execution with Windows, although you should be able to make it work.

 ### Prerequisites
 You will need at least gnuplot, ffmpeg for usage. g++ and cmake are required for compiling.
 Boost is required for compiling the code and Doxygen is used for documentation.
 If you are using a Debian based System like Ubuntu, you can install most of these by typing `sudo apt-get install gnuplot ffmpeg doxygen g++ cmake`.
 After you have done this, go to http://www.boost.org/users/download/ and get the source for the latest version of boost.
 In the _Galaxia_ folder, create a folder named _boost_, then unpack the boost source into it.
 Open a terminal, `cd` to boost and type `./bootstrap.sh`.
 After this it done it will tell you to execute `./b2`.
-While root is building its binaries you can go grab a coffee, it takes quite a while.
+While boost is building its binaries you can go grab a coffee, it takes quite a while.

 ### Compiling the source